nuehm-arno/axolotl-mobian-package/README.md

 ```
 sudo apt remove --purge axolotl
 ```
-While removing the app, you will be asked, whether you want to keep your local files (configuration, registration, contacts and messages) or if you want them to be deleted.
+While removing the app, you may be asked, whether you want to keep your local files (configuration, registration, contacts and messages) or if you want them to be deleted.
 Please choose careful.

 # Axolotl Qt
+IMPORTANT: Axolotl Qt is not further developed and will be deprecated following v0.9.10.

 There is an option to use Axolotl with Qt via qmlscene, but this isn't working at the moment.

 If you are willing to give it a try, edit the desktop file and change the "#" between the two "Exec=" lines.
 You will also need the following dependencies